puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/README.md

 # Lab Overview

-This lab will walk you through how to use the [Puppet Palo Alto firewall](https://forge.puppet.com/puppetlabs/panos) module with [bolt](https://puppet.com/products/bolt).
-At the end of this lab you will have used bolt to run tasks and apply a manifest at the command line.
-This is a basic lab, no prior knowledge of either Panos or bolt is required.
+This lab walks you through how to use the [Puppet Palo Alto firewall](https://forge.puppet.com/puppetlabs/panos) module with [Puppet Bolt](https://puppet.com/products/bolt).
+At the end of the lab, you will have used Bolt to run tasks and apply a manifest at the command line.
+No prior knowledge of Panos or Bolt is required.

 # Get Started